-As noted previously, Lawrence Street will be reconstructed to accommodate 2-way traffic.
+As noted previously, Lawrence Street would be reconstructed to accommodate 2-way traffic.
 Lawrence Street should also be realigned between Oneida Street and Morrison Street to remove the existing curve.
-Consider removing Allen Street and extending Oneida Street south of Lawrence Street in conjunction with any redevelopment of the bluff site.
+Any significant redevelopment of the bluff site should remove Allen Street and extend Oneida Street south of Lawrence Street.